 The Members protect the Charitable and Educational objectives, including the Ethos of the Trust.
 They take part in annual and extraordinary general meetings and appoint the Directors to the Trust Board.

-The Enfield Learning Trust Members are: Tom Sheldon, Andrew Nicolas, Paul Morall, Anthony Wilde and Margaret McAlpine.
+The ELT Partnership Members are: Tom Sheldon, Andrew Nicolas, Paul Morall, Anthony Wilde and Margaret McAlpine.

 Statutory Policies adopted by the Trust Board are reviewed on a rolling cycle.

 - In partnership with the Executive team and the Headteachers, Trustees ensure that the culture of each school reflects the vision, ethos and direction of ELT described in its vision and values statement.

 - Be Included:” The ethos for the ELT Partnership is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, wellbeing, worth and achievement.
 Our aspiration is that all pupils will develop the skills and attitudes necessary to prepare them for life now and in the future.